An Approach

 Problem 8.

-a) is being pulled away from the wall at a certain rate, derive the formula
+a) ladder is being pulled away from the wall at a certain rate, derive the

-a) for how fast the top of the ladder is descending.
+a) formula for how fast the top of the ladder is descending.

 a) (Let x be the distance of the foot of the ladder from the wall,